crazykidboi/imm371-liam/content/topics/magic-mirror.md

 weeks: 3
 topic: 2
 ---
-For this project, students will make passive interactive visualizations that invite viewers to play.
+For this project, students will make passive, no-contact, interactive experiences that invite viewers to play in a space.

 The 'mirror' will reinterpret and reflect a representation of the user back at them.
 It will show them a version of themself.